 How would you describe your work?

 With difficulty (laughs).
 I write thoughts and ideas, which sometimes become poems or narrations.
 Other times, I have visions of paintings, objects, or installations, things I've never seen before.
-They appear irrespective of having my eyes open or closed and make me wonder how to represent them visually, as I have no training in any visual medium.
-I often use frustration and other emotional turmoil to guide my acrylics on whatever surface, from dying leaves to tables, wrappings to paper too thin not to bend.
-More recently, I had a go at a short film about reconnecting to the self and the present moment following childhood trauma, which I explore in my debut poetry book 'Adulthood is a lifelong conversation about what we used to do as kids.'
-I'd love to combine all of these elements in a conceptual performance piece.
+A few months ago, I attempted a short film about reconnecting to the self and the present moment following childhood trauma, which I explore in my debut poetry book 'Adulthood is a lifelong conversation about what we used to do as kids.'
+I'm currently mesmerised by fluid painting and use different types of acrylics to play around.
+I'm in the very early stages of combining all of these elements in a comprehensive conceptual performance piece.

 How do you choose the themes you work with?

 I wish I had so much control to choose them.
 There's much less willpower in it.
 My work is a product of society's inaccessibility and the mental health phenomena that it produces.
-It's the result of recycled trauma from one generation to another and the cost of perpetuating and imposing such a violent, patriarchal, white supremacist, and capitalist life structure on humans.
-The confines of this society make me explode emotionally, so I try and find meaning in my anger and turbulence through an artistic medium that can communicate what I need at that moment.
+It's the result of recycled trauma from one generation to another and the cost of perpetuating and imposing violent patriarchal, white supremacist, and capitalist life structures on humans.
+I try and find meaning in my anger and turbulence so that I can temporarily escape the confines of this society.

 What are you working on at the moment?